ansible/ansible-runner/docs/execution_environments.rst

 are true here with the exception that the process isolation is inherently a container runtime (`podman <https://podman.io/>`_ by default).

+If the selected runtime is Apple Container, see :ref:`apple_container` for the runtime-specific authentication model, lifecycle behavior, and known trade-offs.

 Using Execution Environments from Protected Registries
 ------------------------------------------------------